Learn how you can enable the front-end pipeline for existing sites to use site themes to more quickly customize your site.

 Log into AEM and navigate to your site via Global Navigation > Sites.

 Select your site in the console.
-You must select the root of the site and not any child pages.
+Select the root of the site and not any child pages.

 With your site selected, open the rail selector at the left and choose Site.